seeingnft/teia-/Ukranian-Fundraising.md

 Confirm your configuration is correct (check addresses and shares configured in previous steps), then select _create collaborative contract_ to save your settings and create the new collaborative contract.
 You will then need to approve the action on your wallet to create the new collaboration

-The ****Manage collaborations screen** will be shown, with a message stating the contract was created successfully.
+The **Manage collaborations screen** will be shown, with a message stating the contract was created successfully.
 Wait for the wallet transaction to complete, then refresh the page and the new collaboration contract id will be shown (a new KT* address for your collab)

 <img width="760" alt="collab-step7" src="https://user-images.githubusercontent.com/4126913/155847566-90dc8b5e-a5ac-4b64-ae50-d22e1343ba3f.png">

 Select Sign In option for the newly created collaboration contract
 <img width="741" alt="collab-step15" src="https://user-images.githubusercontent.com/4126913/155848240-65c39506-62dc-4826-96bd-723873fbda23.png">

 If you haven't named the collaboration contract, it will display a link to the Settings option, where you can setup your profile / assign a _Name_ & _Description_ for this new collab (note, this should be different to your usual Profile, choose a name to represent the collaboration/usage).
+Use lower case names.

 <img width="733" alt="collab-step16" src="https://user-images.githubusercontent.com/4126913/155848294-fd5e98c4-4a5d-4af8-a613-aeba3393cd4b.png">